Top 10 Best Sites

 Hinge has a lot going on in the looks department, too.
 The interface is clean and intuitive, especially if you’ve used other dating apps before.
 Your Story includes six photos and three answers to Hinge’s questions, and there are clearly labeled icons for everything such as a speech bubble for sending messages, a pencil for editing your Story, and an eye for hiding and showing certain pieces of information.

-We’re fans of Hinge, and really the only complaints we could find about it is some people didn’t like when they were given matches they already had.
-However, we’d attribute this to people accidentally skipping matches instead of removing them when they were 100% sure they weren’t interested.
+We’re big fans of Hinge, and really the only complaints we could find about it is some people didn’t like when they were given matches they already had.
+Hinge has a small dating pool, and it does recycle potential matches sometimes to make sure you are still not interested.
+We don’t think it hurts to give someone a second look, so that’s not too bad overall.

-The FAQ section of the site says to tap the X icon if you want to move past someone and tap the three dots at the top right of their Story if you don’t ever want to see them again.
-Choose wisely!
+The FAQ section of the site says to tap the X icon if you want to move past someone and tap the three dots at the top right of their Story to permanently block or remove it if you don’t ever want to see them again.

 Compared to Match, which was created in 1995, Hinge is a new kid on the block.
 Not only does Match have history on its side, but it also has the numbers: more than 30 million members and more first dates, second dates, relationships, and marriages than any of its competitors.